rhyslwells/Data-Archive/content/uncleaned/loss function.md

 The loss function measures the disparity between the model's predictions and the actual target values.

-Evaluates how well it fits the training data, very close to the idea of [[overfitting]].
+Evaluates how well it fits the training data, very close to the idea of [[Overfitting]].

 The objective is to ==minimize this loss function==.